 Successful completion of coursework constituting the student's program of studies, comprehensive exam, master's project, or thesis does not guarantee continuance in a master's degree program or award of the master's degree.
 Faculty judgment of the academic performance of the student is inherent in the educational process in determining whether the student should continue to be enrolled or be awarded the master's degree, or whether admission into a higher-level degree program is warranted.

-MASTER OF SCIENCE IN BUSINESS ANALYTICS (MS-BA) PROGRAM OVERVIEW
+M.S. in BUSINESS ANALTYICS (MS-BA) PROGRAM OVERVIEW

 Learn to manage and leverage big data.

 Why should you consider an MS-BA degree?